How do you work with a Collection when you can’t visit it? How can we create a community when we need to stay apart?

 (un)Masking the Wellcome Collection, led by Ilaria Grando and Olivia Turner.
 30th November 3.30 to 5.00pm.

 Once an object restricted to a medical setting, the surgical face mask is one of the most looked for, discussed, and questioned objects of 2020.
-De-hospitalized and normalized, the surgical face mask has become a necessity, a symbol of crisis, a monument, a document, a creative tool of self-expression, and in some cases even an artwork.
+De-hospitalised and normalised, it has become a necessity, a symbol of crisis, a monument, a document, a creative tool of self-expression, and in some cases even an artwork.

-By thinking through making, this interactive workshop will use items from the Wellcome Collection to explore the role surgical face masks have acquired in contemporary culture.
-Through a playful series of practical and discursive activities, we will critically consider the sensorial, material and theoretical impact the normalization and depersonalisation of masks has had outside of the medical setting.
+This interactive workshop will use items from the Wellcome Collection to explore the normalisation and depersonalisation surgical face masks have prompted in contemporary culture.
+Through a playful series of practical and discursive activities, we will think through and use making, gesture and language to critically consider the sensorial, material and theoretical impact surgical face masks have had outside of the medical setting.

 Each participant will receive in the post a Materials Pack for the workshop.

 Facilitated by Marie Allitt (University of Leeds / University of York)

 There will be a series of online reading groups designed to provide an opportunity to engage with and discuss theoretical scholarship related to material culture, methodologies, and archives.
 Pre-circulated extracts will prompt discussions on object encounters both in how it relates to medical humanities research and material culture more broadly.
 This is an opportunity to engage with material that may or may not already be familiar to you, and to put them into dialogue with the variety of specialisms covered by the cohort, and questions that have arisen in your research.
 We hope you will find these helpful, inclusive, and supportive opportunities to speak with one another, share perspectives, offer questions, and develop ideas.
 To encourage valuable conversations, we intend to keep these groups small, approximately 5 or 6 people.
 If there is more interest in some of the workshops, we may be able to add in some further sessions.